sawyermade/cvfa21netid_pa-2/README.md

 4. ALWAYS run the above cells first before you run ones below.
 Not sure why I have to say this but apparently I do.

-5. Once coding on the class estimate_transform is complete, copy the first cell and paste into est_trans.py or create a new est_trans.py and follow submission guidlines below.
+5. Once coding on the class estimate_transform is complete, copy the first cell and paste into est_trans.py or create a new est_trans.py and paste it in there.
+Then follow the submission guidlines below.

 6. DO NOT add any imports or do any type of viewing (matplotlib, cv2.imshow, etc) in the first code cell with the estimate_transforms class's code.
 YOU MAY GET A ZERO ON ALL CODE IF YOU DO THIS.
 Put this stuff in the main section.